Inklingo

 nounA2general

-Use 'alcance' when referring to the physical distance something can reach or is within reach of, like a person's grasp or a weapon's effectiveness.
+Use 'alcance' to refer to the physical distance something can reach, like a thrown object or a weapon's effect.

 A small child standing on tiptoes, stretching their hand out toward a brightly colored, high shelf containing a single toy, demonstrating the limit of their reach.